joyent/triton-kbmapi/docs/index.md

 ### Other action items
-- Provide access to a given PIV Token using CN's UUID in order to make possible for cn-agent task run on CN boot to perform a verify request against KBMAPI.
-Consider using `GET /pivtokens?uuids=[]` list of CN's UUIDs in a similar way than CNAPI does for these searches.
+- Provide access to a given PIV Token using CN's UUID in order to make possible for a cn-agent task to run on CN boot to perform a verify request against KBMAPI.
+Consider using `GET /pivtokens?uuids=[]` list of CN's UUIDs in a similar way to what CNAPI does for these searches.
 - Implement `PUT /tokens/:guid` to allow updates of some PIV Token CN UUID.